-Most History PhD candidates are appointed as teaching assistants.
+Most funded History PhD students are appointed as teaching assistants during their second, third, and fifth years.
 As a TA, you are responsible for assisting a professor teaching an undergraduate history course, usually by leading discussions of course readings in recitation sections.
 The department will assign you to a specific course.
-After your first semester, you will be invited to express your teaching preferences, which the department will try to accommodate, although it will not always be able to do so.
+You will be invited to express your teaching preferences, which the department will try to accommodate, although it will not always be able to do so.